-The appraised property consists of a portion of the 15 Foot Alley at Wilmar Place that runs east-west between Lawyers Road NW and Center Street N. The subject is a 7.5'x50.0' portion of the property that lies directly behind lots 40 & 41, also defined as 105 Wilmar Place NW.
-The alley as it lies now, is all one parcel, but for the purposes of this appraisal we are assuming that it can be separated from the other portion of the alley and is saleable.
-It is an ordinary assumption.
+The appraised property consists of a portion of the 15 Foot Alley at Church Place that runs northwest-southwest, between Church Street NW and Maple Avenue NW.
+The subject is the portion that lies adjacent to 120 Church Street NW.
+The alley as it lies now, is all one parcel that includes a larger portion of land to the southeast, but for the purposes of this appraisal we are using the hypothetical condition that it can be separated from the other portion of the parcel and is saleable.

-The shape of the subject is rectangular and the topography is mostly level.
-There subject is grown up with grasses and weeds, as well as some small trees.
+The shape of the subject is mostly rectangular and the topography is mostly level.
+The subject is grown up with weeds and small trees.